AleksandarHaralanov/SoftUni/README.md

 ## Projects

-You can choose which subject to focus on.
+Choose which subject to focus on.

 The courses are structured to progressively increase in difficulty, providing a logical learning path from foundational to advanced topics.